Welcome to Archdiocese of Boston Catholic Schools!

-November 4-10 is Discover Today's Catholic Schools week in New England.
-Catholic schools across New England will be engaged in activities that will offer parents and students the opportunity to reaffirm their commitment to Catholic education or invite them to enroll in Catholic schools for the first time.
+Are you interested in a Catholic school?
+Catholic schools in the Archdiocese of Boston are always engaged in activities that offer parents and students the opportunity explore and enroll in Catholic schools.
 St. John Paul II said that "Community is at the heart of all Catholic education, not simply as a concept to be taught, but as a reality to be lived."
-By joining with our colleagues across New England, we are acknowledging to the world that our schools are united in teaching our children our faith and in our efforts to provide our students with the best possible academic programs.
+The 112 schools in the Archdiocese are united in teaching our children our faith and in our efforts to provide our students with the best possible academic programs.
 We believe that Catholic education is the beginning of our students' journeys to college and to heaven.

 The environments in which our students learn are warm and caring.
 Every effort is made to form communities that are welcoming to our students and their families.
 Our schools are places of hope, where children know that they are loved and known.
 Our students are taught to treat all persons as brothers and sisters created by God.
 Catholic schools help to form students who can put faith into action within their own lives.
 They learn to live their faith by knowing, loving and serving God.
 We believe that our students will go further in their lives, because faith is integrated into the teaching and learning processes.
 Students are learning values based on the fruits of the Holy Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 By developing these attributes in our students, we know that they are more likely to reach their potential.